-The Triumph Motor Company had its origins in 1885 when Siegfried Bettmann of Nuremberg formed S. Bettmann & Co Import Export Agency in London and started importing bicycles and selling them under his own name.
+The Triumph Motor Company had its origins in 1885 when Siegfried Bettmann of Nürnberg formed the S. Bettmann & Co Import Export Agency in London and started importing bicycles and selling them under his own name.
 Bettmann also sold sewing machines imported from Germany.
 The trade name became “New Triumph Co.
-Ltd.” the following year and in 1889 production of the company’s own bicycles started in Coventry, England with funding from the Dunlop Pneumatic Tyre Company.
+Ltd.” the following year and in 1889 production of the company’s own bicycles started in Coventry, England with the help of funding from the Dunlop Pneumatic Tyre Company.

 In 1897 the company was renamed The Triumph Cycle Co.
 Ltd. and in 1902 began producing Triumph motorcycles at their works in Coventry.
 At first, these machines used engines from other manufacturers (the first machine was a bicycle fitted with a Belgian Minerva engine) but the business prospered and in 1905 the company started making their own 3hp engines.

-In 1903, after selling more than 500 motorcycles, Triumph also began motorcycle production at factory in Nuremberg, Germany.
-Confusion between motorcycles produced by the Coventry and Nuremberg Triumph companies later resulted in the latter’s products being renamed ‘Orial’ for certain export markets.
-However, a company named Orial already existed in France, so the Nuremberg motorcycles were renamed again as “TWN” standing for Triumph Werke Nurnberg.
+In 1903, after selling more than 500 motorcycles, Triumph also began motorcycle production at factory in Nürnberg in Bavaria, Germany.
+Confusion between motorcycles produced by the British and German Triumph companies later resulted in the latter’s products being renamed ‘Orial’ for certain export markets.
+However, a company named Orial already existed in France, so the Nürnberg motorcycles were renamed once again as “TWN” standing for Triumph Werke Nürnberg.
 The British and German factories separated in 1913, however the German factory continued to make motorcycles under the Triumph and TWN brands until the mid 1950s.

 In 1907 Triumph purchased the premises of a spinning mill on Priory Street in Coventry to develop a new factory.
 Large orders for the 550 cc Model H were placed by the British Army during the First World War and by 1918 Triumph had become Britain’s largest manufacturer of motorcycles.